The California Sunday Magazine and Aperture Foundation Present – At Home: In the American West

 This exhibition coincides with the publication of The California Sunday Magazine’s December special issue in which all stories will be told through photography, focusing on a single theme: Home.

-At Home is sponsored by Google Pixel, which launches the Google Pixel 3, with its most advanced camera, in the U.S. today.
+At Home is sponsored by Google Pixel, which launches the Google Pixel 3, with its most advanced camera, in the U.S. in October.
 Google Pixel is also the exclusive photography sponsor of The California Sunday Magazine’s December issue, which will be available online at www.californiasunday.com on November 29 and in print on December 2.

 Image: Teira Church, Los Angeles, CA / Photo by Texas Isaiah